-Lyman Reserve Trail is a 2.1 mile lightly trafficked loop trail located near Plymouth, MA that features a river and is good for all skill levels.
+Lyman Reserve Trail is a 2.1 mile lightly trafficked loop trail located near Plymouth, Massachusetts that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs and horses are also able to use this trail.

 A small nature reserve with easy trails on the banks of a lovely trout brook where it meets the sea.
 The Lyman Reserve is a small wooded area on the banks of Red Brook near its outlet to Buttermilk Bay, including a small sandy beach.
 It was a 19th century fishing camp so the small network of trails mainly follow the banks of the brook.
 It apparently once had several bridges connecting the trails on either side, but they're now gone and it's not clear they'll ever be replaced.
 Still, the brook is narrow enough to jump in some places, and I found a couple of convenient trees that served nicely.
 While the property is really very lovely, there were a few negatives.
 First, some trails cross busy roads or come within a few yards of suburban homes, and you're never free from the vehicle noise of MA-25 to the north.
 Next, the official trails aren't well marked or clear, especially as there are many unmarked side and branch trails including some that go off the property altogether.
 But the sites variety of environs mean you can enjoy a lot of natural beauty in a very short and easy hike.
 Families and those who prefer level terrain will enjoy it most.

 Nice short hike!
 Watch out for poison ivy though!!